GoAdminGroup/docs/en/quick_start.md

 }
 ```

-Please pay attention to the above code and comments, the corresponding steps are added to the comments, it is simple to use, the following steps:
+Please pay attention to the above code and comments, the corresponding steps are added to the comments, it is simple to use.
+Summary of up to five steps:

-- Introducing an adapter
+- Import the adapter, the theme and the sql driver
 - Set global configuration items
 - Initialize the plugin
 - Set up plugins and configurations